HEXXXxxxuan/ecoACT-android-application/items/report.md

 *I used the following data structures in my project:*

+1. *ArrayList*
-1.  *Objective*: Used for storing and managing a list of suburb details and historical air quality records dynamically as new data is fetched and displayed in the UI.
+   * *Objective**: Used for storing and managing a list of suburb details and historical air quality records dynamically as new data is fetched and displayed in the UI.
    * *Code Locations**: Defined in [`SuburbCardViewAdapter`](https://gitlab.cecs.anu.edu.au/u7327620/gp-24s2/-/blob/main/App/app/src/main/java/com/go4/application/SuburbCardViewAdapter.java#L28) and [`SuburbHistoricalActivity`](https://gitlab.cecs.anu.edu.au/u7327620/gp-24s2/-/blob/main/App/app/src/main/java/com/go4/application/SuburbHistoricalActivity.java#L159); processed using methods like `onBindViewHolder()` and `updateList()` to display air quality data and suburb information dynamically.
    * *Reasons*:
       * *It is more efficient than `LinkedList` for frequent random access operations where elements are accessed by index with a time complexity of O(1).*